-- The most researched aspect of non-verbal communication
+The most researched aspect of non-verbal communication

+keeping things in front of the chest

-- Suggests an array of emotional states
+Suggests an array of emotional states

-- Examples:
+folding arms

-- pulling one's ear indicates indecision
+- Examples: - pulling one's ear indicates indecision

+Examples of defensive arm movements:

-- cracking knuckles signal the need for 35
+cracking knuckles signal the need for 35 .....

+playing with bracelets or 34 .....

-- open palms can imply openness
+open palms can imply openness

 Complete the sentences below.
-Write ONE WORD ONLY for each answer.
+Write ONE WORD ONLY for each answer

-In his research Borg argued that percent of human interaction 36 is done by words.
-37 Nowadays it's easier for people from different countries to understand non-verbal communication not because of the internet or effects of television.
-The 'OK' sign often used by scuba divers can be interpreted as 38 rude in a country such as 39 According to the speaker, the way in which people each other is hugely influenced by factors such as gender and culture.
+36 In his research Borg argued that percent of human interaction is done by words.
+37 Nowadays it's easier for people from different countries to understand non-verbal communication not because of the internet or, but due to the effects of television.
+38 The 'OK' sign often used by scuba divers can be interpreted as rude in a country such as 39 According to the speaker, the way in which people each other is hugely influenced by factors such as gender and culture.
 40 In order to feel more secure, people tend to create artificial barriers.
 For example, many of us tend to keep our hands close to our face which can be an indication of